Orosa-Nakpil, Malate is a book of many things. It is funny, informative, heartbreaking and thought-provoking

 And who doesn’t hate Michael Pundasyon in this book?
 I would’ve kill him myself.

-One of my favorite scenes was when Ross collected the pieces of flyers telling everyone in Malate that Dave was positive of HIV-AIDS.
+One of my favorite scenes was when Ross collected the pieces of flyers telling everyone in Malate that Dave has HIV.
 That says a lot about Ross.
-And when I found out that he sold his phone to buy a gift for Dave..awweee…. #tearjerker
+And when I found out that he sold his phone to buy a gift for Dave.
+It just totally broke me.

 Overall, it was a good book.
 This won’t just resonates with gay men but also with everyone.
 Louie Mar has showcased his ability to transform experiences thru writing and make it possible for readers to be possessed by Dave.